Tonghua murders: Execution

 For a little over three weeks, Shi was held at Liuhe County Detention Center.
 On 19 December, a day before his scheduled execution, he had a final visitation with his family, urging his mother and sister to not cry.
 He appeared calm, but reportedly ate little for dinner and had insomnia during his last night.
 In the morning of 20 December, he received a final meal of dumplings before being driven to the Liuhe County Court, where Tonghua Intermediate People's Court read him the execution warrant at 9:00.
 Shi showed no emotion, but frequently looked around.
 At 9:50, he was escorted to his execution site, held on a hill near Liuhe County's funeral home, where local residents, mostly families of victims, were in attendance.
 Shi Yuejun was executed at 10:00 with a single burst of gunfire.

+Aftermath

+Deputy Secretary of the Provincial Party Committee Tang Xiangqian described the killings as an "extremely rare and one of the most heinous crimes in Jilin".

+The government of Jilin allocated ¥1,000,000 to reward several participants in the manhunt.
+The Engineering and Chemical Defense Company of the Special Operations Brigade of the First Detachment of the Jilin Provincial Armed Police Corps was awarded a collective second-class merit along with a medal, with one officer, Wang Zhengchao, receiving an individual merit and medal.
+Five additional individuals received the same awards: Secretary of the Tonghua Municipal Party Committee Gao Guangbin, Mayor of Tonghua Zhang Anshun, Deputy Directors of the Jilin Provincial Public Security Department Li Dongtai and Shi Li, and Deputy Commander of the Jilin Provincial Armed Police Corps Chen Tianrang.
+Nine members of the Municipal Party Committee of Liuhe County and Tonghua County as well as 28 officers of eight units of the Provincial Public Security Department received third-class merits.
+Liu Jinping, who fought off Shi and alerted police who captured him, was awarded ¥5,000 and the title "Advanced Individual in Righteous and Courageous Acts of Jilin Province".
+Liu additionally received several thousand yuan in donations by various villagers in Liuhe County for his medical treatment.

-While most voiced satisfaction at the punishment, some surviving victims voiced sadness for Shi's family.
+While most voiced satisfaction at Shi's execution, some surviving victims voiced sadness for Shi's family.
 Cao Deqin, who was left paralysed and unable to pay her new medical expenses, said she didn't care about Shi's death and was more concerned over how the imposed fine would be paid.
 Tonghua's court noted that it is set to ensure the livelihood of Shi's family, who elected to move from their home village for the future of Shi's children, but that it could not guarantee that the agreed compensation will actually be the settled amount for each victim and their families.